chrisdiggle1/CD-Fitness/README.md

 * My Mentor Greame Taylor for his guidance, tips, support and feedback during this first project.

-* My wife Kirsty for her support during this first project, taking the kids out so I can stdy in peace, bringing regular coffee to keep me going and telling me to take a break when I struggled with an issue.
+* My wife Kirsty for her support during this first project, taking the kids out so I can study in peace, bringing regular coffee to keep me going and telling me to take a break when I struggled with an issue.

 * My kids for wanting to be part of the project and choosing the colours and picking out the images on the site, also for being good as gold and letting me do my studies without much hassle.